x86taka/k6-extension-registry/CONTRIBUTING.md

 mv public/schema/registry.schema.html public/schema/index.html
 ```

+> [!IMPORTANT]
+> Changes in the static documentation are published by opening a PR in this repository with the updates

 ### wiki - Generate API files

 The registry is exposed using and API defined in [openapi.yaml].
 This API is served using static files generated from the registry using the [generate-api-files.sh] script.
 The script takes the registry.json generated from [registry.yaml] using `k6registry` as input to generate the json file to be returned by each endpoint.
 It also generates a metrics.txt file with metrics for the extensions by tier, grade, and issues found.